 - provided by the DCS to the AMF of ON-SNPN as part of the authentication procedure as specified in TS 33.501 [29] and sent by the AMF in the Nsmf_PDUSession_CreateSMContext Request message to the SMF

-If the PCF is used for UP Remote Provisioning, the SMF provides the UE Configuration Data to the PCF as described in clause 5.30.2.10.4.3.
+If the PCF is used for User Plane Remote Provisioning, the SMF provides the UE Configuration Data to the PCF as described in clause 5.30.2.10.4.3.

-The UE Configuration Data for UP Remote Provisioning may be provided to the UE during the establishment of the restricted PDU Session as part of Protocol Configuration Options (PCO) in the PDU Session Establishment Response.
+The UE Configuration Data for User Plane Remote Provisioning may be provided to the UE during the establishment of the PDU Session used for User Plane Remote Provisioning as part of Protocol Configuration Options (PCO) in the PDU Session Establishment Response.